 Welcome to the New England Bassin Kayak Series competitive fishing circuit.
 NEBKS was created to bring amateur competitive anglers and product sponsors together in a national fishing spotlight to not only increase exposure to the sport of kayak fishing but also offer good payouts, prizes, and recognition for our participants.
 This year we have divisions in Connecticut, Massachusetts, Maine, Vermont, New Hampshire and Rhode Island.
 At the end of the year in October, we will host the Regional Championship where the best from each state, who have earned a spot, will compete against each other.
 With your help we can continue to grow the kayak bass fishing scene in New England and have loads of fun while doing it.

 Come make some new lifelong friends, learn about some new baits and techniques, make some memories, win some money, relax, and most importantly, have fun doing what you love.

 The NEBKS will run from April to October, weekends only.
 NEBKS events will be one (1) day events between 6-7 hours long depending on that divisions director.

-All anglers for the 2017 season will need to pay for their first three (3) tourneys upfront with no refunds before the first tourney you plan to fish.
+All anglers for the 2018 season will need to pay for their first three (3) tourneys upfront with no refunds before the first tourney you plan to fish.
 Paying for more events upfront will guarantee your spot in those events, not unless that division or event is already full.
 So if you’re serious and want to claim the NEBKS title for the year, then I advise you to get all money and forms in sooner than later.
 (Note: Most members pay for their entire season upfront to lock in their spot all year long)